ahlianko/RPN/README.md

 # RPN
 Application for transforming usual expressions to reverse polish notation.
-After running provide your file with structure:
+After running use file (input.txt) or provide your file with structure:

  n